Microsoft Dynamics 365 Blog

 Why are Audit Trails Important?

 Creating an environment focused on data privacy has become a top concern among many companies.
-Enabling Dynamics 365 GP audit trails helps businesses comply with regulations like the General Data Protection Regulation (GDPR) enacted in the UK in 2016.
+Enabling audit trails in Dynamics 365 helps businesses comply with regulations like the General Data Protection Regulation (GDPR), which was adopted by the European Union and went into effect in May of 2018.
 Organizations also need a way to audit information and user actions to ensure that they are not vulnerable to a potential data breach.

 Audit logs help administrators tasked with setting up and tracking how users move around in Dynamics 365 or Dynamics GP.
-In addition to executing functions in Dynamics CRM like migrating audit history, admins can also find ways to resolve critical issues, like:
+In addition to executing functions like migrating or reviewing audit history, admins can also find ways to resolve critical issues, like:

 • Figuring out which users accessed the system